 10% of everything we raise goes to local charities – usually ones that benefit children – and all the parents are asked to nominate a charity each year.
 Recent recipients have included The Neuroblastoma Children’s Cancer Alliance and the Shooting Star Children’s Trust.

 The Parents’ Committee provide the school’s social life by organising fun family events that can be enjoyed by all those connected with the school, whilst also raising money.
-The emphasis with these events is simply that they be as much fun as possible for children, parents, grandparents and extended families, and they include the Summer Fairs, Fireworks Night, quiz nights and other school events.
+The emphasis with these events is simply that they be as much fun as possible for children, parents, grandparents and extended families, and they include the Summer Fairs, Fireworks Night, Quiz Nights and other school events.

 Providing a link between parents and the school

-Representatives of the Parents’ Committee meet Mr Malam at the beginning of each term to discuss planned events as well as any general issues parents would like us to raise.
+Representatives of the Parents’ Committee meet Mr Barrett at the beginning of each term to discuss planned events as well as any general issues parents would like us to raise.
 Topics we’ve broached in the past have included road safety near the school, changes to the format of parents’ evenings and uniform.